-CMS wants to impose even more payment cuts that reduce patient access to PTs and PTAs.
+CMS wants to impose further payment cuts and roll out a flawed payment differential plan for PTAs.
 We can't let that happen.
-Make your voice heard.

 Why It Matters

-APTA strenuously opposes any attempt to reduce payment for physical therapy under Medicare.
+APTA strenuously opposes any attempt to reduce payment for physical therapy under Medicare, and views the PTA differential policy as a threat to patient access to care that could hit rural and underserved areas especially hard.
 We view the cut from CMS as a dangerous and shortsighted move that will harm patients and shutter clinic doors.

 Stay Up to Date